Top 5 cloud data warehouses in 2026: Architecture, cost, and open-source

 What are the top cloud data warehouses I should be evaluating in 2025?

-The market is currently dominated by five major platforms: Snowflake, Google BigQuery, Amazon Redshift, Databricks, and ClickHouse Cloud
+The market for data warehouse tools is currently dominated by five major platforms: Snowflake, Google BigQuery, Amazon Redshift, Databricks, and ClickHouse Cloud

 • The Incumbents: Snowflake, BigQuery, and Redshift are often categorized as "Closed Platforms" or "Managed Convenience" solutions.